Lewuathe/lewuathe.github.io/_posts/2017-12-20-check-ulimit-by-process.markdown

 author: "lewuathe"
 ---

-`ulimit` is a utility tool to set a limitation of user process.
+`ulimit` is a utility tool to set some limitations of the user process.
 For example, you can set the maximum core file size by using `ulimit -c` command.

 ```
-# It sets the max number of blocks used for core file.
+# It sets the max number of blocks used for the core file.
 $ ulimit -c 100000
 ```

-But `ulimit` does not show the information of other process.
-You can check the resource limitation of arbitrary process by using `/proc` file system.
+But `ulimit` does not show information about other processes.
+You may want to check the resource limitation put on the running processes.
+You can check the resource limitation of an arbitrary process by using `/proc` file system.

 ```
 $ cat /proc/$PID/limits